Electromagnetic metasurface: Applications

-Simulation
+Simulation and Artificial Intelligence

-Various methods are available for simulating the interaction of electromagnetic waves on metasurfaces, and to enable their design, such as finite-difference time-domain (FDTD), finite-element methods (FEM) and rigorous coupled-wave analysis (RCWA).
+Various methods are available for simulating the interaction of electromagnetic waves on metasurfaces, and to enable their design, such as finite-difference time-domain (FDTD), finite-element methods (FEM), and rigorous coupled-wave analysis (RCWA).

 For planar optical metasurfaces, prism-based algorithms allow for triangular prismatic space discretization, which is optimal for planar geometries.
 The prism-based algorithm has fewer elements than conventional tetrahedral methods, bringing higher computational efficiency.
 A simulation toolkit has been released online, enabling users to efficiently analyze metasurfaces with customized pixel patterns.

+Traditional simulation methods have historically been effective for modeling electromagnetic metasurfaces, providing valuable insights and reliable results.
+However, recent advancements in artificial intelligence (AI) and machine learning (ML) have revolutionized this field by offering significantly enhanced capabilities.
+These modern techniques are not only faster but also more accurate, enabling researchers and engineers to perform complex simulations with greater precision and efficiency.
+AI and ML algorithms can analyze vast datasets, identify intricate patterns, and make predictions that would be computationally intensive or infeasible with conventional methods.
+As a result, the integration of AI and machine learning into electromagnetic metasurface simulations has opened new avenues for innovation, allowing for more rapid prototyping, optimization, and real-time analysis in various applications such as antenna design, radar systems, and electromagnetic compatibility testing.

 Optical characterization

 Characterizing metasurfaces in the optical domain requires advanced imaging methods since the involved optical properties often include both phase and polarization properties.
 Recent works suggest that vectorial ptychography, a recently developed computational imaging method, can be of relevance.
 It combines the Jones matrix mapping with a microscopic lateral resolution, even on large specimens.